Orthmox/alx-low_level_programming/0x02-functions_nested_loops/README.md

 101-natural.c computes the sum of the multiples of 3 or 5 below 1024
-102-fibonacci.c file prints the first 50 numbers of the Fibonacci sequence 103-fibonacci.c file calculates sum of even numbers not exceeding 4000000 in the Fibonacci sequence
+102-fibonacci.c file prints the first 50 numbers of the Fibonacci sequence 103-fibonacci.c file calculates sum of even numbers not exceeding 4000000 in the Fibonacci sequence 104-fibonacci.c prints first 98 numbers in the Fibonacci sequence